-PSLab is equipped with array of useful control and measurement tools.
+PSLab is equipped with an array of useful control and measurement tools.
 This tiny but powerful Pocket Science Lab enables you to perform various experiments and study a wide range of phenomena.

 Some of the important applications of PSLab are mentioned below...